 We recommend that the the worksheets in Appendix D be revised to include more rigorous steps prior to the ‘Identify Data Actions” step based on the OASIS PMRM and PbD specifications

 We recommend that these worksheets track, for example which privacy regulatory and business requirements apply to which personal information and system process (aka ‘data action’) and how these are translated into high level controls, detailed controls, services and mechanisms using the PMRM and PbD work products.
-This may be accomplished by creating lists for example of requirements, personal information, system processes and high level controls and then using series of matrices, identify which requirments apply to personal information, etc. When completing each list or matrix, capture the more detailed controls required, the risks, and the summary issues, such that when you move to the final risk assessment step, you will have a much more comprehensive baseline.
+This may be accomplished by creating lists for example of requirements, personal information, system processes and high level controls and then using series of matrices, identify which requirements apply to personal information, etc. When completing each list or matrix, capture the more detailed controls required, the risks, and the summary issues, such that when you move to the final risk assessment step, you will have a much more comprehensive baseline.

 Regarding “Data Actions,” we recommend that you make the diagram more complete, by considering the components of the OASIS PMRM and PbD-SE specifications